Metron-Project/metron-project.github.io/docs/metron-tagger.md

-  -h, --help           show this help message and exit -r, --rename         Rename comic archive from the files metadata. (default: False) -o, --online         Search online and attempt to identify comic archive. (default: False) --id ID              Identify file for tagging with the Metron Issue Id. (default: None) -d, --delete         Delete the metadata tags from the file. (default: False) --ignore-existing    Ignore files that have existing metadata tag. (default: False) -i, --interactive    Interactively query the user when there are matches for an online search. (default: False) --missing            List files without metadata. (default: False) -s, --sort           Sort files that contain metadata tags. (default: False) -z, --export-to-cbz  Export a CBR (rar) archive to a CBZ (zip) archive. (default: False) --validate           Verify that comic archive has a valid ComicInfo.xml. (default: False) --remove-non-valid   Remove ComicInfo.xml from comic if not valid.
+  -h, --help           show this help message and exit -r, --rename         Rename comic archive from the files metadata. (default: False) -o, --online         Search online and attempt to identify comic archive. (default: False) -m, --metroninfo     Write, delete, or validate MetronInfo.xml. (default: False) -c, --comicinfo      Write, delete, or validate ComicInfo.xml. (default: False) --id ID              Identify file for tagging with the Metron Issue Id, or restrict directory matches to issues from a specific Metron Series Id. (default: None)
+  -d, --delete         Delete the metadata tags from the file. (default: False) --ignore-existing    Ignore files that have existing metadata tag. (default: False) --accept-only        Automatically accept the match when exactly one valid match is found. (default: False) --skip-multiple      Skip files that have multiple matches instead of prompting for selection. (default: False) --missing            List files without metadata. (default: False) -s, --sort           Sort files that contain metadata tags. (default: False) -z, --export-to-cbz  Export a CBR (rar) archive to a CBZ (zip) archive. (default: False) --validate           Verify that comic archive has a valid metadata xml. (default: False) --remove-non-valid   Remove metadata xml from comic if not valid.
 Used with --validate option (default: False) --delete-original    Delete the original archive after successful export to another format. (default: False) --duplicates         Identify and give the option to delete duplicate pages in a directory of comics.
 (Experimental) (default: False)
-  --version            Show the version number and exit
+  --migrate            Migrate information from a ComicInfo.xml into a *new* MetronInfo.xml (default: False) --version            Show the version number and exit
 ```

 ## Code